Supratiktechprofessional/supratiktechprofessional/README.md

 - Django
 - Flask
 - Java
-- Spring Boot
+- Airflow
-- JavaScript
+- Mage
-- React.js
+- Dbt

 I am currently based out of New Delhi and am seeking for my first job as junior data engineer.